adrianeme134-cmd/8bit_CPU/README.md

-## 8-Bit CPU Design (Verilog, BASYS3 FPGA)
+## 8-Bit CPU Design (Verilog, ZedBoard FPGA)

 ## Overview
 This project is an in-progress educational 8-bit CPU built entirely in Verilog.
 It is being developed as a learning exercise to understand how a processor executes instructions through the fetch, decode, execute, and writeback stages of a basic, non-pipelined, RISC-style architecture.

-The design targets the BASYS3 FPGA (Xilinx Artix-7) and is tested through simulation in Vivado using testbenches and waveform analysis.
+The design targets the ZedBoard FPGA (Zynq-7000 XC7Z020) and is tested through simulation in Vivado using testbenches and waveform analysis.

 The goal of this project is not yet to achieve full functionality, but rather to gain a hands-on understanding of digital logic design, datapath construction, and finite-state control.